dollardad/autostock/readme.txt

 == Changelog ==

-1.0.3 Added Vehicle Details and Features category to post type 1.0.2 Added custom car features to car post types as taxonomy with checkboxes.
+1.0.1.
+Added settings options and taxonomy for makes and models 1.0.2.
+Added custom car features to car post types as taxonomy with checkboxes.
-1.0.1 Added settings options and taxonomy for makes and models
+1.0.3.
+Added Vehicle Details and Features category to post type

 == Upgrade Notice ==